 Here is our DIY harvest table in all it’s after-glory.
 For the full scoop on how this table came to be, check out the post on building our DIY harvest table, and then the second post on how we stained and sealed it.
 After struggling a bit to move it into our dining room (man, this thing is solid!), I got to the fun part – styling.

-Let’s take a little trip back down memory lane.
 This is how the dining room was looking a couple weeks ago.
 We liked our white table (it’s a hand-me-down from family), and hope to use it again down the road, but I had always dreamed of having a rustic farmhouse style table.

-I love the way the knots really came to life with the stain, and the screw holes that we filled and stained over look totally fine.
+The knots really came to life with the stain, and the screw holes that we filled and stained over look totally fine.
 They just add to the character of the table.

 With our old table, even though it was the same size, we could never comfortably get 6 chairs around it.
 The way the legs crossed underneath meant you could only tuck in 1 chair per side.
 With our new table, we can definitely accommodate 6 (hence my setting for 6 in these pics).
-You know what that means??
+You know what that means?
 We need new dining room chairs.
 Help me convince the hubby, k?

-The budget breakdown for this beauty?
+The budget breakdown for the table?

 - $95 on wood (construction grade spruce for the legs and pine for the top)